 Many experts now believe that the path to re-democratization involves a lengthy negotiation process leading to free and fair presidential elections and the rebuilding of democratic institutions.
-It must be based on an agreement for coexistence between the heavily polarized political actors and include Venezuelan civil society.
+It must be based on an agreement for coexistence between all political actors and include Venezuelan civil society.
 Many Venezuelan civic and political leaders are supportive of this course and seek to exert their influence to bring it about.
 International actors will also be essential players, from a respectful distance and at the appropriate time.

 Since 2018, the U.S. Institute of Peace has worked to generate the conditions for a peaceful negotiated political settlement in Venezuela by enhancing engagement and supporting moderate civil society actors, especially women, who will play an essential role in a successful negotiation process.
-The Institute’s expanded alliances with civil society actors include youth, religious and ecumenical leaders, women peacebuilders, and private-sector leaders who aim to advance dialogue, social cohesion, and the promotion of tolerance in order to build fertile ground for a peaceful and negotiated political solution to the crisis.
+The Institute’s expanded alliances with civil society actors include youth, religious and ecumenical leaders, women peacebuilders, and private-sector leaders who aim to advance dialogue, social cohesion, and the promotion of tolerance in order to build fertile ground for a peaceful solution to the crisis.

 A Vision for Venezuela’s Future.
 USIP supports efforts to develop a long-term vision for Venezuela in order to create spaces for dialogue and build bridges across the current political divide.
 Through this initiative, USIP is countering the negative impact of political and social polarization across the political spectrum, while seeking to offer a compelling vision for Venezuelan society as a whole.

 Building a Social Dialogue and Peacebuilding Platform.
 USIP supports a network of more than 500 organizations across Venezuela who are promoting an inclusive dialogue—with the aim of mitigating deep polarization and helping to reconstruct the democratic social fabric of Venezuelan society.
-In addition, USIP offers active support to nonviolent action cohorts seeking to develop the knowledge and expertise needed to promote peaceful, democratic change.
+In addition, USIP offers active support to nonviolent peacebuilding cohorts seeking to develop the knowledge and expertise needed to promote peaceful, democratic change.

 Mapping Past Political Dialogue Experiences.
 USIP has undertaken a mapping exercise to identify the various initiatives underway in Venezuela focused on bringing together diverse voices and fostering inclusive spaces for dialogue.
 Informed by this exercise, USIP will identify opportunities to both scale and complement existing negotiation efforts.